HP's profitable printers to buy Whitman time

 By dint of the printing unit's sheer scale, any small increase in revenue could have a big impact on HP's bottom line.
 Whitman is trying to stabilize the printing business and reduce excess inventory.
 She has merged the group into the ailing personal computer business to better package product sales to corporations.

-In August, Lexmark (LXK.N), never a dominant player in consumer printers, said it will stop making inkjet printers and focus on its more profitable imaging and software businesses.
+In August, Lexmark, never a dominant player in consumer printers, said it will stop making inkjet printers and focus on its more profitable imaging and software businesses.
 The announcement reminded investors about the intense competition, falling margins, and gradual mobile migration the sector is now coping with.

 3D OPPORTUNITY